eladfirer/Computer-Vision-Projects/README.md

 # Computer Vision Projects

-A collection of production-grade computer vision projects demonstrating expertise in image processing, video analysis, and classical CV algorithms.
+A collection of production-grade computer vision projects demonstrating knowledge in image processing, video analysis, and classical CV algorithms.
 Each project is implemented with clean architecture, comprehensive documentation, and modular design.

 ---